Kalispell Center Mall

 The Kalispell Center Mall is a shopping mall located in Kalispell, Montana, United States.
 Its anchors are JCPenney and Red Lion Hotels with one vacant anchor last occupied by Herberger's.
 It also has a casino and a US Bank.

-It opened in 1986.
+The mall opened in 1986.
 In 2013, Red Lion Hotels Corporation sold the mall to WSPGB Mall LLC for $11.6 million.
 In 2014, Starbucks announced plans to open a shop at the mall.
-On April 18, 2018, it was announced that Herberger's would be closing as parent company The Bon-Ton Stores was going out of business.
+In 2017 Herbergers expanded their current 40,000 square feet to 80,000 square feet.
+A Grand Re-Opening Ceremony occurred their public ribbon-cutting ceremony at 7:45 a.m.
+Wednesday, Sept.
+13. On April 18, 2018, it was announced that Herberger's would be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.
+In March, 2024 Red Lion Hotels Corp. announced the mall was sold to a Spokane, Wash., company for $11.6 million.